zootedme/zootedme.github.io/_posts/2020-01-02-how-to-make-money-online.md

 In fact, [56.7 million Americans](https://s3.us-west-1.amazonaws.com/adquiro-content-prod/documents/FIA_full-infographic.pdf) freelanced in 2018 — up 3.7 million from 2014.

-For this post, I’m going to take a deep dive into 12 different strategies that fit people of all different interest levels and skillsets.
-I’ll discuss the specifics on how each method works, how to get started, and provide helpful resources.
+For this post, I’m going to take a deep dive into 12 different strategies that fit people of all different interest levels and skill sets.
+I’ll discuss the specifics on how each method works, how to get started and provide helpful resources.

 Now let’s get right down to it.
 Here’s how to make money online.